Tiger Woods

-On February 23, 2021, Woods was hospitalized in serious but stable condition after a single-car collision and underwent emergency surgery to repair compound fractures sustained in his right leg in addition to a shattered ankle.
-In an interview with Golf Digest in November 2021, Woods indicated that his full-time career as a professional golfer was over, although he would continue to play "a few events per year".
-For the first time since the car crash, he returned to the PGA Tour at the 2022 Masters.
-As of June 2025, his net worth is estimated at US$ 1.3 billion, according to Forbes.
+On February 23, 2021, Woods was hospitalized after a single‑car collision and underwent emergency surgery for compound fractures in his right leg and a shattered ankle.
+In a November 2021 interview with Golf Digest, he stated that his full‑time professional career was over, though he intended to play a limited schedule.
+He returned to the PGA Tour at the 2022 Masters.
+In 2026, Woods was involved in another car crash and reached a plea deal for willful reckless driving.